 Travelling with asthma?
 Latitude has you covered

-Theres no reason why you cant get away and get a good deal on travel insurance just because you suffer from asthma.
-Many providers expect travellers with asthma to pay a premium for comprehensive holiday insurance.
-At Holiday Extras we offer travel insurance for asthma at a very competitive price, with all the cover you need.
-Latitude is the new travel insurance from Holiday Extras for people who are often turned down by other insurance companies.
+Theres no reason why you cant get away and get a good deal with Holiday Extras travel insurance, working alongside Latitude insurance we provide cover for people who are often turned down by other insurance companies.
 Weve sold more than 60,000 Latitude policies in our first year.

 Why choose Latitude travel insurance for asthma?

 Buying asthma travel insurance neednt be stressful or expensive.
 With Latitude, youll get up to £15m in medical cover, cancellation cover up to £5,000 per person per trip and up to £2,000 baggage cover - all for a very good price.

 If youre planning on taking more than one trip a year, it could make sense to take out an annual policy.
 The Latitude travel insurance asthma policy also offers cruise and winter sports options, so your condition wont restrict your holiday fun.
 Perfect for families, under-18s are included for free by an adult Latitude holiday insurance policy and everyone in your party is covered regardless of their medical conditions.

 How Latitude can help you book travel insurance for asthma

 Our specialist team can usually set up your travel insurance with asthma covered in less than 10 minutes on the phone.
 If youd prefer to book online, it will take you just 7 clicks to get fully insured for your holiday.
 Youll be given one price after completing our simple, discreet screening process; and peace of mind for your trip.